3. Summary of material accounting policies

 Freehold land is not depreciated.

-If the assets are deployed at the premises acquired on lease, and the useful life as per Schedule II, is more than the lock in period of the lease arrangement, the useful life of respective assets that are non-moveable on maturity of lease are adjusted to the lock in period of the lease arrangement.
+If the assets are deployed at the premises acquired on lease, and the useful life as per Schedule II, is more than the lock-in-period of the lease arrangement, the useful life of respective assets that are non-moveable are limited to the lock-in-period of the lease arrangement.

 Depreciation on additions (disposals) is provided on a pro-rata basis i.e. from (upto) the date on which the asset is ready for use (disposed of).